-Calibrate: Click to reset the optics to the factory default position.
+Calibrate zoom and focus: Click to reset the optics and the zoom and focus settings to the factory default position.
 You need to do this if the optics have lost calibration during transport, or if the device has been exposed to extreme vibrations.
-When you reset the optics, the focus and zoom settings are also reset to default positions.